andmos/Vagrant-Docker/README.md

 Vagrant
 =======

-My Vagrant template for a virtual machine with the latest Docker and Docker-Composeinstallation.
+My Vagrant template for a virtual machine with the latest Docker and Docker-Compose installation.